 6.4.3 If quality funds are used to develop, maintain, or implement early learning and development guidelines, describe the measurable indicators that will be used to evaluate the state/territory's progress in improving the quality of child care programs and services and the data on the extent to which the state/territory has met these measures (98.53(f)(3)).
-The amount of ELG trainings in the state and of number of children affected.
+The Center for Early Childhood Professional Development is responsible for the Lead Agency's professional development registry.
+Through this, the CECPD tracks all professional development completed within the state by registry members and this data is used as measurable indicators for progress in quality care for children through the ELGs.
+During this last reporting year, 930 individuals received ELG training from a total of 355 licensed programs with a potential impact on 11,142 children within the state.
+Each year the Lead State sets professional development achievement goals for licensed programs within the state and these include ELG trainings.
+These benchmarks set with an increase on 200 hours each year and are consistently met.